mwess/miit/README.md

 MIIT (pronounce: `meet`) is a Python framework for integrating spatially resolved multi-omcis data.
 The main spatial-omics technologies that we focus on are Spatial Transcriptomics
 (through Visium) and MSI (ImzML).
 There is additional_data support for various types of annotations (pointset valued data, geojson data, and masks).

+The most current version of Greedy is `v0.0.3-rc4`.

 ## Installation

 MIIT can be installed using pip: